rcky844/knowledge-handbook/Biology/Anatomy/Nutrition in humans/Human nutrition.md

 Humans are [[Heterotrophs and autotrophs#Heterotrophs|heterotrophs]].
-We obtain nutrients by feeding on organic matter, which comes from other animals.
+We obtain nutrients by <span style="color: lightgreen">feeding on organic matter</span>, which comes from other animals.
-\

 #### Food requirements of humans
 ![[humans_food_req.webp|450]]
 1. [[Carbohydrates (nutrition)|Carbohydrates]]